Tushar-CYL/Tushar-CYL/README.md

 - 🌱 I’m currently learning **MERN**

-- 👨‍💻 All of my projects are available at [Tushar's workspace](https://tushar-cyl.github.io/pf/)
+- 👨‍💻 All of my projects are available at [Tushar's workspace](https://tkpprofile.netlify.app/)

-- 💬 Ask me about **Java, Python, PHP , NodeJS , Data Science, DSA, MERN**
+- 💬 Ask me about **Java, Python, PHP , Data Science, DSA,

 - 📫 How to reach me **tkantipatra357@gmail.com**